-- •Base Salary.
+•Base Salary.
 Base salaries are intended to provide the named executive officers with a degree of financial certainty and stability and are determined based on their role and responsibility.
 The intent behind all salaries is to provide a source of stable and predictable cash flow for each of our principals.
-The base salaries of our named executive officers for 2021 are set forth below in our "Summary Compensation Table." - •Annual Cash Bonus.
-Annual cash bonus is determined after the end of each fiscal year and is based on a number of variables that are linked to individual and company-wide performance for that year and over the longer term.
+For 2024, salaries for each of Mr. Hough, Mr. Gerard, Mr. Campbell, Mr. Gray and Mr. Arpano remained unchanged.
+The base salaries of our named executive officers for 2024 are set forth below in our "Summary Compensation Table."

+•Annual Cash Bonus.
+Annual cash bonus is determined after the end of each fiscal year and is based on a number of variables that are linked to individual and companywide performance for that year and over the longer term.
 For Messrs.
 Hough, Gerard and Campbell, annual bonus awards are granted strictly on a discretionary basis.
 For Messrs.
-Gray and Messina, who are client-facing principals, annual cash bonuses are determined pursuant to a specific compensation plan whereby revenue is the predominant variable that is measured but determination of the bonuses is at the discretion of the Chief Executive Officer, Executive Committee and ultimately approved by the Compensation Committee.
-Annual bonus awards for Messrs.
-Gerard and Campbell are recommended by the Chief Executive Officer and approved by the Compensation Committee.
-Our Compensation Committee has oversight of all of our executive compensation programs, including the determination of compensation of our Chief Executive Officer.
-The annual cash incentive compensation awarded to our named executive officers for fiscal year 2021 is set forth below in our "Summary Compensation Table". - •In 2021, the Company granted RSUs to its Chief Executive Officer, Chief Financial Officer, General Counsel and Secretary and Managing Director Institutional Business.
+Gray and Arpano, who are client-facing principals, annual cash bonuses are determined pursuant to a specific compensation plan whereby revenue is the predominant variable that is measured, but determination of the bonuses is at the discretion of the Compensation Committee with input from the Chief Executive Officer and the Executive Committee.
+The annual cash incentive compensation awarded to our named executive officers for fiscal year 2024 is set forth below in our "Summary Compensation Table".

+• Equity Awards.
+In 2024, the Company granted RSUs to Messrs.
+Hough, Gerard, Campbell and Gray.
 The RSUs will vest and settle in the form of Class B units of SLP.
-Twenty-five percent of the RSUs granted vest and settle on each of the first, second, third and fourth anniversaries of the grant date. - •Other Benefits and Perquisites.
+25% of the RSUs granted vest and settle on each of the first, second, third and fourth anniversaries of the grant date.
+Furthermore, in 2024, the Company granted Mr. Hough non-qualified stock options which will vest and become exercisable into Class B units of SLP.
+One-third of the non-qualified stock options will vest and become exercisable on each of the first, second and third anniversaries of the grant date.

+• Other Benefits and Perquisites.
 Each of our employees participates in the employee health benefit programs we maintain, including medical, group life and long-term disability insurance, on the same basis as all other employees, subject to satisfying any eligibility requirements and applicable law.
-We also provide other perquisites such as an automobile program, by which our present and former Executive Committee members are provided \$500 per month toward auto lease or financing payments.
+We also provide other perquisites such as an automobile program, by which our Executive Committee members are provided \$500 per month toward auto lease or financing payments.
 In addition, we offer each of our employees our investment management services, if they place their funds in a separately managed account with us, at a discounted advisory fee typically associated with these services.
 We do not currently have plans to change the levels of perquisites received, but continue to monitor them and may make adjustments from time to time.
-The perquisites provided to our named executive officers for the fiscal year 2021 are set forth in our "Summary Compensation Table".
+The perquisites provided to our named executive officers for the fiscal year 2024 are set forth in our "Summary Compensation Table".

-Stock Ownership Guidelines
+Stock Ownership